turingschool/front-end-curriculum/lessons/module-2/test-driven-development.md

 Warning: Could not find any test files matching pattern: test
 ```

 This makes sense!
-We have no test files.
+We don't have a directory called `test`, which is what Mocha is looking for by default, nor do we have any test files for it to run.

-Let's practice writing a couple tests in true TDD fashion - this first one will just help verify that everything is wired up correctly.
+Let's practice writing a couple tests in true TDD fashion - this first one will just help verify that everything is wired up correctly - plus it's always nice to start with an easy win.

 ```bash
 mkdir test && touch test/index-test.js